mjbrechner/sumo/README.md

-INSTRUCTIONS On RUNNING IN A VIRTUAL ENVIRONMENT
+INSTRUCTIONS ON RUNNING IN A VIRTUAL ENVIRONMENT

 Create a virtual environment: